 The thrills continue on the river with continual stretches of beautiful, friendly whitewater.
 Standing waves around every corner, perfectly spaced boulders to weave through and the occasional opportunity to ‘thread the needle’.
 Even the most restrained paddlers won’t be able to wipe the smile off their face.
 There are ample opportunities for hiking and exploration off the river.
 Your guides will make opportunities available based on the group interest, water levels and weather.
 A ‘must do’ is the Broken Skull hotsprings, a 2.5km hike up a small tributary of the Broken Skull river.
 The water temperatures will not disappoint and after a few days of paddling, the soak will be a welcome chance to revive tired muscles.
 For an intrepid few, a dunk in the nearby creek can be interspersed with soaking in the piping hot pools.

 As the Broken Skull river grows it maintains its crystal clear water.
 At this point in the trip some groups have added grizzly bears, porcupines, moose, caribou and wolves to their list of wildlife sightings.
 The Broken Skull river is an active wildlife corridor where you will be sure to see tracks of many of these mammals.
 We will paddle through the ‘Mini Gate’, named for the Gate on the South Nahanni River.
-This smaller but equally photo worth geological feature provides an opportunity for photo shoots.
+This smaller but equally photo worthy geological feature provides an opportunity for staging fun photo shoots.
 We will enjoy drifting through the still pools of this special landmark before paddling on to more whitewater.
 As we paddle from the Naats’ich’oh Park into the Nahanni National Park Reserve we will get our first glimpses of the Ragged Range which includes the highest peaks in the Northwest territories.
-We will camp on a gravel bars with small, delicate rocks that will ensure we sleep soundly under the midnight sun.
+We will camp on a gravel bar with small, delicate rocks that will ensure we sleep soundly under the midnight sun.

 Dwarf fireweed dots the river’s edge with its magenta blossoms as we paddle towards the confluence with the South Nahanni river.
 The Vampire Peaks loom large as the clear water of the Broken Skull swirls into the Nahanni’s grey green waters.
 Paddle ‘high fives’ will be passed amongst the group as you congratulate yourself on having paddled a river only a handful of groups experience each year.
 Now you can sit back and enjoy the quiet waters of the South Nahanni.
 Put your feet up and gaze into the Cirque of the Unclimbables, the renowned hiking and rock climbing area a two day trek from the South Nahanni river.
 The armchair glacier of Mount Edna is your first landmark for the impressive peaks of the Cirque.
-You may get to wave hello to a group departing from Britnell Creek to hike into the Cirque of the Unclimables, a gentle reminder that the outside world exists after likely not having seen another group since arriving on the river.
+You may get to wave hello to a group departing from Britnell Creek to hike into the Cirque of the Unclimbables, a gentle reminder that the outside world exists after likely not having seen another group since arriving on the river.

 We will enjoy an interpretive hike, guided by Nahanni National Park personnel (subject to availability of Park staff) to view the Rabbitkettle Hot Spring and Tufa Mounds.
 We then begin paddling down river towards Virginia Falls.